 The vital role of oxygen is at the core of SfRBM science.
 What is remarkable is that Dr. Semenza's discovery of HIF truly embodies what is fascinating about SfRBM science, the opportunity to transcend and interconnect chemistry, biology, and medicine.
 His discovery of HIF is highly significant, instantiating the mammalian oxygen sensor at the molecular level that then provided a new mechanistic framework to understand how oxygen gradients connect to phenotypic adaptations.
 The discovery of HIF firmly planted a redox flag on major sectors of medicine, leading to new fundamental understanding of physiology and the etiology, progression and sequelae of ischemia, cancer, cardiovascular and pulmonary diseases, diabetes, infectious diseases, and neurodegenerative diseases.

-Dr. Semenza is a Johns Hopkins University professor of pediatrics, radiation oncology and molecular radiation sciences, biological chemistry, medicine, and oncology.
+Dr. Semenza is a Johns Hopkins University professor of genetic medicine, pediatrics, medicine, oncology, radiation oncology, and biological chemistry and serves as the director of the Vascular Program at the Johns Hopkins Institute for Cell Engineering.
 He was recognized in 2016 as a co-recipient of the Albert Lasker Basic Medical Research Award, often a forerunner of the Nobel Prize.
-Dr. Semenza is a member of the National Academy of Medicine, the National Academy of Sciences, and the editor-in-chief of the Journal of Molecular Medicine.
+Dr. Semenza is a member of the National Academy of Medicine, the National Academy of Sciences, and an editor-in-chief of the Journal of Molecular Medicine.
 He is an ambassador for the redox field, consistent advocate for the entire SfRBM scientific community and a source of pride for us all.

 Dr. Semenza will give a featured lecture at SfRBM's 24th Annual Meeting in Baltimore, MD, on Friday, December 1, titled, "Maintenance of Oxygen and Redox Homeostasis by Hypoxia-Inducible Factor 1".
 He will also be presented with a medal, cash award, and offered an invitation to publish a review article in Free Radical Biology and Medicine.